kfrankc/kfrankc.github.io/_posts/2019-03-07-jekyll-masonry.md

 My first experience using Jekyll for building a personal website was with [academicpages](https://github.com/academicpages/academicpages.github.io), which is an excellent theme that is mostly catered to, as you guessed, people in academia: it included many built-in [front matter](https://jekyllrb.com/docs/front-matter/) to list papers, publications, and talks.

-I later switched to the theme academicpages forked from, which is [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/), since it offered more opportunities for customizations.
+I later switched to [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/), which is theme academicpages forked from.
+MM offered more opportunities for customizations.
 It was around this time when I started to think about creating a custom home page to show some of my artwork and other engineering projects.
 I used to have this portfolio page done in pure HTML and CSS in my [personal website v1](https://github.com/kfrankc/kfrankc.github.io/releases), but with Jekyll, I figured the effort to refactor will be worth it.

 The features I wanted to implement included: